SupaeroDataScience/SupaeroDataScience.github.io/src/docs/syllabus.md

     * 60h in Statistics, Optimization and Decision Theory

 - [Algorithms in Machine Learning](#fsd311) (FSD311, AML)<br>
-    * 80h in Advanced statistical modeling, Supervized, Unsupervized and Reinforcement Learning
+    * 80h in Advanced statistical modeling, Supervised, Unsupervised and Reinforcement Learning

 - [Digital economy and data uses](#fsd312) (FSD312, ENUD)<br>
     * 15h on the business models in the digital economy, privacy and security issues.